-Shark Island, or Boowambillee, named after the high number of sharks in the area at the time (uh, thankfully not the case anymore!) sits in the harbour just off the exclusive eastern suburb of Point Piper.
-However, access doesn’t require a black Amex.
-To get there, ferries leave from Circular Quay or kayaks (our recommended mode of transport) are available for hire from Point Piper for $20 per hour plus a $7 landing fee.
-Grass carpets the island, and the on-site facilities (tables, toilets, water, check!) make a great picnic spot on the weekend.
+To get there, ferries leave from Circular Quay or kayaks (our recommended mode of transport) are available for hire from Point Piper – make sure you purchase a landing fee by calling 13000PARKS.
+Grass carpets the island, and the on-site facilities make a great picnic spot on the weekend.

 2. Goat Island

-Moving across to the west side of the Harbour Bridge, you’ll find Goat Island, or Me-mel, an exclusive island that’s only open to the public for tours (such as the Convicts, Castles and Champagne) and other major events.
-There aren’t many other places in the harbour this rich in history and beauty.
+Moving across to the west side of the Harbour Bridge you’ll find Goat Island, an island that can be visited as part of a guided tour or when it hosts major events.
+Although you won’t find any goats here, there aren’t many other places in the harbour this unique and rich in history and beauty.